FNNDSC/fnndsc/js/rev/README.md

 ```
 Then, copy the file in `/var/www/html/rev/src/fnndsc/js/rev/build/es5-bundled/` to `/var/www/html/rev/viewer`

-Your viewer should be avaiable on http://yourIPaddress/rev/viewer/
+Your viewer should be available on http://yourIPaddress/rev/viewer/

 ## Parameters